Visual Usability Checker for Figma users

 1. Pick your design format

 The Iterative Testing method is both simple and exact.
 It changes what could be hit-or-miss into a well-planned design test.
-Iterative Testing is built right into the Visual Usability Checker Plugin, letting you instantly see where user attention flows.
+Iterative Testing is built right into the design test, letting you instantly see where user attention flows.
 Here’s how it goes:

 First, pick the kind of design you want to check.
 This could be a website for computers, a phone app screen, or a page to sell a product.
 The tool fits the job, so you can look at everything from big layouts to small parts.